A Guide to Writing Good Introductory Paragraphs

 A good introduction skillfully draws the reader’s attention to the topic and arouses interest.
 The introductory paragraph also needs to describe the objective of your paper, and state the methods you will use to achieve your goal.

 An introduction primarily states the purpose of an academic paper.
-It conveys the central or main points that will be covered in the writing.
-Introductions come right after the table of contents page of a writing project.
+It conveys the central or main points that will be covered.
+The thesis statement should be placed towards the end of the introduction, with any background information given beforehand.
+Introductions come right after the table of contents page, but before the body of the essay or thesis.

-A good introduction captures the reader’s attention immediately, which in turn makes them want to read the remaining pages of the academic writing.
+A good introduction captures the reader’s attention immediately, which in turn makes them want to read the remaining pages of the thesis or essay.
 It should clearly state the main topic, provide relevant context and explain your specific area of focus.
-Ultimately, it should provide the most relevant and helpful information about writing.
+Ultimately, it should provide the most relevant and helpful information about your research topic.
+The reader should be informed of any background information prior to reading the body of the thesis or essay.

-An introduction is one of the three (3) most important sections of any academic essay or dissertation, along with the main body and conclusion.
+An introduction is one of the three most important sections of any academic essay or dissertation.
 The fact that it introduces the topic and main arguments of your text makes it very relevant.
-That, in essence, helps the reader pay attention to the explanation of the central ideas or topics covered in the remaining text.
+That, in essence, helps the reader to understand the explanation of the central ideas or topics covered in the remaining text.

 The main difference between an introduction and a summary is their purpose.
-The introduction gives the reader a brief description of the topic and main ideas that will be covered in an essay.
+In academic writing, the introduction gives the reader a brief description of the topic and the main ideas that will be covered.
 A summary on the other hand, briefly explains everything that is covered in a text in a few condensed sentences.
-Therefore, a summary is more general while an introduction points to the main topics and relevant ideas of the academic writing.
+Therefore, a summary is more general while an introduction points to the main topics and relevant ideas of the academic text.

 Contents of a Introduction